utap2/utap2/docs/rst/installation.rst

 The “USER” (see optional_parameters.conf file below) must have full permissions to "HOST_MOUNT" folder (see required_parameters.conf file below) and to singularity commands.
 If the application is run on cluster, the user is also required to have permissions to run cluster commands.

-UTAP can be installed as an instance container or as a sandbox container.
+UTAP can be installed either as an instance container or as a sandbox container.
-If "USER" has “Fakeroot” privileges and ~36 GB are available in the server temp directory (the default temp directory is /tmp but it can be modified with SINGULARITY_TMP_DIR in optional_parameters.conf file below) or in "HOST_MOUNT" directory
-and the corresponding directory is not mounted as gpfs or nfs mount, then UTAP will be installed as instance container. otherwise, UTAP sandbox container will be installed.
+If the "USER" has "Fakeroot" privileges and there is approximately 36 GB of available space in the server's temp directory (default location: /tmp, but can be modified using SINGULARITY_TMP_DIR in the optional_parameters.conf file below) or in the "HOST_MOUNT" directory, and the corresponding directory is not mounted as a GPFS or NFS mount, then UTAP will be installed as an instance container.
+Otherwise, UTAP will be installed as a sandbox container.

 The "USER" should then do the following: